Calibration of a neural network ocean closure for improved mean state and variability: Methods

 We consider two idealized configurations of the GFDL MOM6 ocean model: Double Gyre \cite<DG, >{zhang2023implementation, perezhogin2024stable, zhang2025weno} and NeverWorld2 \cite<NW2, >{marques2022neverworld2, yankovsky2022influences, yankovsky2024}.
 Both configurations represent adiabatic ocean dynamics and solve the stacked shallow water equations, with the circulation driven by prescribed wind stress.
 Our goal is to improve the time-averaged statistical properties of the ocean circulation in the parameterized simulation at a coarse horizontal resolution $1/2^{\circ}$, and bring them closer to the statistics of the filtered and coarse-grained high-resolution simulation at resolution $1/32^{\circ}$.
 All simulations use the biharmonic Smagorinsky eddy viscosity with coefficient $C_S=0.06$ \cite{adcroft2019gfdl} to maintain numerical stability.

 The DG configuration (Figure \ref{fig:calibation_workflow}(a)) represents a midlatitude basin with two fluid layers.
 The imposed wind stress drives two counter-rotating gyres separated by an eastward jet, serving as an idealized model of western boundary current systems.
-The target ocean circulation is obtained by integrating the $1/32^{\circ}$ model for 100 years from the state of rest, discarding the first 10 years for spin-up.
-The coarse ($1/2^{\circ}$) parameterized model is evaluated in 100-year simulations as well.
+The target ocean circulation is obtained by integrating the $1/32^{\circ}$ model for 100 years from rest, discarding the first 10 years for spin-up.
+The coarse ($1/2^{\circ}$) parameterized model is also evaluated in 100-year simulations.
 However, during calibration, the coarse model is integrated only for 20 years.

 The NW2 configuration represents an idealized Atlantic sector model with 15 fluid layers, featuring multiple circulation regimes, including a circumpolar current in an idealized Southern Ocean, midlatitude gyres, and equatorial flows.
 The high-resolution simulation ($1/32^{\circ}$) was spun up in multiple stages in \citeA{marques2022neverworld2}.
-The coarse ocean model at $1/2^{\circ}$ resolution is integrated for 5 years during the calibration stage and for 30000 days from the state of rest during evaluation of the calibrated parameterization.
+The coarse ocean model at $1/2^{\circ}$ resolution is integrated for 5 years during the calibration stage and for 30000 days from rest during evaluation of the calibrated parameterization.
 In all simulations, we analyze the final 800 days.